I'm Still Standing

-"I'm Still Standing" is a song written by English musician Elton John and songwriter Bernie Taupin, from John's 1983 album Too Low for Zero.
-It was the second single released from the album in the UK, and the first single released in the United States.
+"I'm Still Standing" is a song written by British musician Elton John and lyricist Bernie Taupin, from John's 1983 studio album Too Low for Zero.
+It was the lead single from the album in North America, but released as the second single in the UK.

-Helped by a video promoting the song on MTV, "I'm Still Standing" became a big hit for John on both sides of the Atlantic, peaking at No. 1 in Canada and Switzerland, No. 4 in the UK and No. 12 on the U.S. Billboard Hot 100.
+Helped by a video promoting the song on MTV, "I'm Still Standing" became a big hit for John on both sides of the Atlantic, peaking at No. 1 in Canada and Switzerland, No. 4 in the UK and No. 12 on the US Billboard Hot 100.